odoo/documentation/content/applications/sales/point_of_sale/shop/cash_rounding.rst

     :align: center

 .. note::
-   Odoo Point of Sale only support the *Add a rounding line* rounding strategies and *Half-up* rounding methods.
+   Odoo Point of Sale only supports the :guilabel:`Add a rounding line` rounding strategy.